 You began your career as a filmmaker in the 1960s, in the midst of the French New Wave.
 Looking back now, how important was this movement to French and international cinema?

 It was a revolution in France, pretty scary even for the older filmmakers.
 From one year to another, they didn’t have any work anymore.
-There was a new generation that started and suddenly it was not the fashion to do the kind of movies that were so respected and well-done.
+There was a new generation that started, and suddenly, it was not the fashion to do the kind of movies that were so respected and well-done.
 Sometimes it was not justified, it was even a loss, but that’s what happens when you have a revolution.
-And from France it spread all over the world.
-The New Wave was a mixture of technology and of the art transforming itself.
+And from France, it spread all over the world.
+The New Wave was a mixture of technology and of art transforming itself.
 It was like a painting at the time of the expressionists: you could go out and start painting under the sky.
-There were new possibilities and those were reflected in the paintings.
+There were new possibilities, and those were reflected in the paintings.
 The technique has a lot to do with the aesthetical changes.

-Yes, but the main reason was the existence of Henri Langlois, an extraordinary man who started the preservation of movies very early and he was showing everything at the [French] Cinematheque.
+Yes, but the main reason was the existence of Henri Langlois, an extraordinary man who started the preservation of movies very early, and he was showing everything at the [French] Cinematheque.
 Generations of French filmmakers were all formed at that informal school, because they were just spectators who became film buffs and eventually filmmakers who were going to see movies that they couldn’t see anywhere else.
-This really influenced all the French filmmakers: they were so passionate about the cinema that they became critics and they were defending the things that they loved—there weren’t there to attack movies.
-Very often when you hear the word ‘critic’ you think of the bad things, but working as a critic can also be an art of loving, and that’s all Cahiers du Cinéma did, except for a few attacks of François Truffaut on the old cinema, the cinéma de qualité that he didn’t agree with.
-But otherwise, it was really trying to make understand what they had discovered, that the style of the movie was important, and that the directing was more important than the screenplay—while the classic French cinema was renowned for its very brilliant dialogue.
+This really influenced all the French filmmakers: they were so passionate about the cinema that they became critics, and they were defending the things that they loved—there weren’t there to attack movies.
+Very often when you hear the word ‘critic,’ you think of the bad things, but working as a critic can also be an art of loving, and that’s all Cahiers du Cinéma did, except for a few attacks by François Truffaut on the old cinema, the cinéma de qualité that he didn’t agree with.
+But otherwise, they wanted to show what they had discovered, that the style of the movie was important, and that the directing was more important than the screenplay—while the classic French cinema was renowned for its very brilliant dialogue.
 So that’s it, it all started at the Cinematheque.